WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

   <tr>
    <td><code> - restrictions []</code>
    </td>
-   <td>[OPTIONAL] If provided, this can be used to restrict where the data is being consumed
+   <td>[OPTIONAL] Restriction on where the data is being consumed
    </td>
   </tr>
   <tr>
    <td><code>  -- schema_ID</code>
    </td>
-   <td>[OPTIONAL] Restrict data from this personal data schema issued by a legal entity
+   <td>[OPTIONAL] Restriction on data from this personal data schema issued by a legal entity
    </td>
   </tr>
   <tr>
    <td><code> -- credential_def_ID</code>
    </td>
-   <td>[OPTIONAL] Restrict data from this credential schema from an organisation
+   <td>[OPTIONAL] Restriction on data from this credential schema from an organisation
    </td>
   </tr>
   <tr>
    <td><code>dpia</code>
    </td>
-   <td>Encapsulate the organisation performing the Data Protection Impact Assessment (DPIA)
+   <td>Encapsulation of the organisation performing the Data Protection Impact Assessment (DPIA)
    </td>
   </tr>
   <tr>